thielicious/HerokuSwitch/README.md

-# What is it about
+### What it is

-Activates/Deactivates the app running on PaaS Heroku in one go.
+Activates/Deactivates an app running on the PaaS Heroku without wasting free dynos in one go.

-# Installation
+### Installation

 1. HerokuSwitch is working with the official [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli), install it: `npm i -g heroku`
 2. Then install HerokuSwitch using NPM: `npm i herokuswitch --save`